-Jeffrey Yoskowitz, co-author of The Gefilte Manifesto: New Recipes for Old World Jewish Foods and a chef-entrepreneur at the intersection of food, culture and business, will give an engaging workshop/demonstration for Section members, and family, friends, and neighbors of our Section members, titled “Ashkenazi Mixology: Jewish-Inspired Cocktails & Noshes.”.
-The event, a fund-raiser, will be held at 7:30 p.m., on Saturday, Jan.
+Jeffrey Yoskowitz, co-author of The Gefilte Manifesto: New Recipes for Old World Jewish Foods and a chef-entrepreneur at the intersection of food, culture and business, gave an engaging workshop/demonstration for Section members, and family, friends, and neighbors of our Section members, titled “Ashkenazi Mixology: Jewish-Inspired Cocktails & Noshes.”.
+The event, a fund-raiser, was held at 7:30 p.m., on Saturday, Jan.
 5, at a private home in Morristown.
-Snow date will be Saturday, Jan.
+Snow date was Saturday, Jan.
 12, at another private home in Morristown.
-Spouses, significant others, family members, and friends are all welcome and encouraged to attend.
+Spouses, significant others, family members, and friends were all welcome and encouraged to attend.

 Through his work as co-owner of The Gefilteria, a culinary venture that reimagines Eastern European Jewish cuisine, Jeffrey manufactures the world’s first artisanal gefilte fish available nationally, and develops culinary programs with partners around the world.
 He also teaches about the history and culture of Jewish food through classes, cooking workshops, lectures, and food demos.
 He has cooked as a guest chef at the esteemed James Beard House kitchen, and was named to both the Forbes 30 under 30 list in food & wine and to the Forward 50.
 Jeffrey writes about food, culture and politics for a number of prominent publications, from the New York Times to the Atlantic to the Forward, among others.

-The committee for this exciting event comprises NCJW, West Morris members Anne Gorman, Reggie Yoskowitz, Kay Salzman, Melanie Levitan, Robin Solomon and Debbie Brody.
+The committee for this exciting event was comprised of NCJW, West Morris members Anne Gorman, Reggie Yoskowitz, Kay Salzman, Melanie Levitan, Robin Solomon and Debbie Brody.

-The basic cost to attend “Ashkenazi Mixology” is $75 per person until Dec.
+The basic cost to attend “Ashkenazi Mixology” wass $75 per person until Dec.
 20, and $90 per person after Dec.
-21. The cost per person for a platinum sponsorship is $154 per person, which includes an autographed copy of Jeffrey’s book, The Gefilte Manifesto.
-Checks, made payable to NCJW, West Morris Section, should be sent to NCJW, P.O.
-Box 533, Mt.
-Freedom, NJ 07970, and must be received by Dec.
-28. Please include your phone number and email address with your check.
+21. The cost per person for a platinum sponsorship was $154 per person, which included an autographed copy of Jeffrey’s book, The Gefilte Manifesto.